rksouthee/rksouthee.github.io/_drafts/chrono.md

 }
 ```

-We have to keep track of what format the function expects the argument and
+We have to keep track of what units the function expects the argument and
 performing the conversion ourselves.
 Using the chrono library allows to
 express our intent using the type system and user-defined literals.